HL7NZ/hpi/input/pagecontent/general.md

 <tr><td> User-Agent </td>
 <td> {string} </td>
-<td> The user-agent header is a string field that lets Te Whatu Ora know the application and version of application accessing the HIP APIs. </td>
+<td> The user-agent header is a string field that lets Te Whatu Ora know the application and version of the application accessing the HIP APIs. </td>
 <td> Mandatory </td></tr>

 <tr><td> X-Correlation-Id </td>